Conflict Avoidance in Social Navigation -- a Survey: Introduction

 Modern mobile robots are much more sophisticated and complex.
 Most feature a variety of sensors, intricate steering systems, and several layers of hardware and software to control their movement.
 Despite these improvements, mobile robots are still not prevalent in our homes and offices.
-One of the main reasons for this deficit is that comprehensive autonomy is still achievable only in controlled environments and is usually constructed from hard-coded rules or learned from a relatively clean dataset \citep{cassandra1996acting,kaelbling2020foundation, siegwart2011introduction}.
-Solving the problem of navigating in such a setting --- in the presence of other robots or humans --- is a complex, cross-disciplinary challenge with facets of robotics, artificial intelligence, engineering, psychology, biology, and other areas of study.
+One of the main reasons for this deficit is that comprehensive autonomy is still achievable only in controlled environments and is usually induced by hard-coded rules or learned from a relatively clean dataset \citep{cassandra1996acting,kaelbling2020foundation, siegwart2011introduction}.
+The problem of navigation in the presence of other robots and humans is complex and cross disciplinary in nature.
+Solutions draw from robotics, artificial intelligence, engineering, psychology, biology, and other areas of study.
 As such, each of these communities has defined social navigation differently.
-In the multi-robot community social navigation usually refers to robot navigation in the presence of additional robots.
+In the multi-robot community \citep{verma2021multi}$^{R1}$, social navigation usually refers to robot navigation in the presence of additional robots.
 In human-robot interaction (HRI), social navigation refers strictly to the task of navigating in a shared space with people. \citet{rios2015proxemics} gave a compact description of socially-aware navigation: \emph{Socially-aware navigation is the strategy exhibited by a social robot which identifies and follows social conventions (in terms of management of space) in order to preserve a comfortable interaction with humans.
 The resulting behavior is predictable, adaptable, and easily understood by humans.
 This definition implies, from the robot’s point of view, that humans are no longer perceived only as dynamic obstacles but also as social entities.}